 |Taking the Fear our of Feedback

 |Visual observation at the Utah Museum of Fine Arts

 - "This rotation is amazing.
 I will take peace, connection, compassion, understanding, wellness, and mindfulness away from this course.”

 - “I'll take away a renewed sense of well-being, self-worth, and strategies to help both myself and others for when burnout flares up again.”

 - “One take away from the course is to try and take daily moments to pause, be present, and reassure myself that I am enough.
 I am learning and there will be a non-linear route to success (although success is unique to each individual and that's okay!).”

-Read more about the GME Wellness Elective in the U Health University of Utah Accelerate article:
+Read more about the GME Physician Leadership and Well-Being in Medicine Elective in the U Health University of Utah Accelerate article: